FrankiePB95/hackathon/README.md

 - `average utilization ratio`: The average account usage ratio

 ## Business Requirements
-I will be focusing on 3 requirements:
+I will be focusing on 4 requirements:
 * 1. Is there a discrepancy between income levels of male and female customers, attrited and existing, and also consider the male and female ratio here.
 * 2. Is there a relationship between transaction amount, alongside transaction count between existing and attrited customer?
 * 3. Is there a large discrepancy between credit limit and account usage between existing and attrited customers?
+* 4. Is there a relationship between age, gender, income level and attrition?

 ## Hypothesis and how to validate?

-**Hypothesis:** There will be more female than male customers and of course this may look to increase attrition levels amongst females.
+1. **Hypothesis:** There will be more female than male customers and of course this may look to increase attrition levels amongst females.

-   - **Validation** Created a clustered column chart comparing Total_Trans_Amt for attrited vs. existing customers using a custom visual. -------
+   - **Validation** Created a histogram that counts each customer's gender.

-**Hypothesis:** There will be more middle aged account holders than younger or older.
-This may of coursework to increase the attrition levels with this group ----- add to visualization
+2. **Hypothesis:** There will be more middle aged account holders than younger or older.
+This may of course work to increase the attrition levels with this group

-   - **Validation** Created a clustered column chart comparing Total_Trans_Amt for attrited vs. existing customers using a custom visual.
+   - **Validation** Created a comparative bar chart that plots ages of attrited customers next to existing customers.

-**Hypothesis:** Attrited customers will have generally lower income levels than existing customers and females will have more accounts than males.
+3. **Hypothesis:** Does tenure hold some relationship to account inactivity and might this relate to attrition?

-   - **Validation** Created a clustered column chart comparing Total_Trans_Amt for attrited vs. existing customers using a custom visual.
+   - **Validation** Created a line chart and bar chart next to each other for comparison that tenure and inactivity in months respectively.

+4. **Hypothesis:** There is a relationship between credit limit and utlization.

+   - **Validation** Created two dsitribution plots using bars.
+One to gauge credit limit and the other for utilization frequencies.

-1. **Hypothesis:** Attrited customers will have generally lower income levels than existing customers and females will have more accounts than males.
+5. **Hypothesis:** Attrited customers will have generally lower income levels than existing customers and females will have more accounts than males.

-   - **Validation** Created a clustered column chart comparing Total_Trans_Amt for attrited vs. existing customers using a custom visual.
+   - **Validation** Created an interactive sunburst chart that compares income levels of attrited and existed male and female customers.

+6. **Hypothesis** Existing customers will have more frequent transactions of higher values.

+   - **Validation:** Created an interactive scatter plot graph plotting transaction amounts and their transaction counts for existing and attrited customers.

-2. **Hypothesis** Customer attrition is higher among clients with lower credit limits.
+7. **Hypothesis:** Customer attrition is higher among clients with lower credit limits.

-   - **Validation:** Created a bar chart showing average Credit_Limit grouped by Attrition_Flag.
+   - **Validation:** Created a parallel coordinates graph showing utilization ratio alongside credit limits between existed and attrited customers.

-3. **Hypothesis:** Attrition rates vary by marital status, with single customers having higher churn.
-   - **Validation:** Clustered bar chart of Attrition_Flag counts by Marital_Status.

-4. **Hypothesis:** Customers with lower education levels tend to churn more often than those with higher education levels.
-   - **Validation:** Create a 100% stacked bar chart in Power BI showing the proportion of attrited versus existing customers for each education level to compare churn rates across education groups.
+8. **Hypothesis:** We will witness lower attrition levels among customers within higher income and age brackets who use their account more.

+   - **Validation:** Create four different visualizations in Power BI, three for each category (age, income and utilization ratio) and the last comparing these three attributes with existing and attrited customers.

 ## Project Plan
 The project followed these steps:
-* 1. Data Extraction: Load the CSV dataset using pandas.
+* 1. Data Extraction: Downloaded the CSV dataset from Kaggle and load it using Pandas.
-* 2. Data Cleaning and Transformation: Checked for missing values, duplicates and ensured correct data types.
+* 2. Data Cleaning and Transformation: Checkd the dataset for missing values, duplicates and ensured correct data types, and created transformers using Feature-Engine that fit into a pipeline to then call later.
+3. Data loading: Extracted a sample dataset from the orginal using the previously created transformers fitted into a pipeline using SciKit-Learn to work with through the project.
+Created two random state samples, so as not to incur bias; one to work with in Jupyter and one for Power BI.
-* 3. Data visualisation: Used matplotlib, seaborn and plotly to explore relationships and patterns.
+* 3. Data visualization: Used matplotlib, seaborn and plotly to generate visualizations that allow for the exploration of relationships and patterns between data.
+Also created a dashboard using Power BI to help further interpret data.
-* 4. Analysis and Interpretation: Each visualisation answered a business question and helped confirm or reject the hypothesis.
+* 4. Analysis and Interpretation: Each visualization helped to prove or disprove a hypothesis.
+The visualisations also helped in answering our business requirements.

 ## The rationale to map the business requirements to the Data Visualisations
-I used a different type of visualisation for each of th business requirements.
-For each question I used:
+I used a different type of visualization for each of the hypotheses, allowing for diversity across data, a different perspective, as well as a better way to depict certain observations.
+For instance, I used:
-1. Boxplot for comparing the distribution of smoker vs non smoker in comparison to charges.
+1. Histogram to gauge gender distribution.
-2. Barchart to show regional averages.
+2. Barchart to compare ages of attrited and existing customers.
-3. Scatterplot with trendline for analysing correlation of BMI and smoking against insurance charges.
-I chose those specific visualisations as it was easier to see the relationship between the different factors and insurance charges.
-Also, it was appropriate for the type of data that was given.
+3. Line and bar charts to compare tenured months with inactive months.
+4. Frequency charts to compare credit limit and utilization distributions.
+5. Sunburst chart to compare the income levels of existed and attrited male and female customers.
+6. Scatter plot diagram to compare the transactions satisfied by existing and attrited customers, and their total amounts.
+7. Parallel coordinates diagram to compare credit utilization with credit limits of attrited and existing customers.
+8.
+9.
+10.
+11.
+There was a wealth of options available, such as radio graphs and heatmaps, but the visualizations I used proved more appropriate and ultimately allowed for observation and inspection of the data I looked to analyze. ------------

 ## Analysis techniques used
-* Descriptive statistics (describe(), groupby() methods)
+* Descriptive statistics to describe what was tkaing place within different visualizations
 * Boxplots and bar charts for comparison
 * Scatter plots for correlation
-* OLS trendline in Plotly for regression pattern detection **Limitations**: I would have hoped the numbers of existing customers and attrited customer were similar in some cases to draw different insights
+**Limitations**: I would have hoped the numbers of existing customers and attrited customer were similar in some cases to draw different more unbiased insights.

-The dataset lacks variables like pre-existing conditions, income, or employment type, which could further explain insurance charges.
-**Alternative approaches**: Machine learning models could be used for prediction, but this was outside the scope of this exploratory analysis.
+**Alternative approaches**: OLS trendline in Plotly for regression pattern detection.
-**Use of AI tools**: ChatGPT was used to get help with coding issues, visualisation tweaks, and Markdown formatting.
+**Use of AI tools**: Copilot was used to help with coding issues and visualisations.

 ## Ethical considerations
 * This data did not include any personal identifiable information so there were no data privacy concerns.